 Tuberculosis (TB) is a disease caused by the bacterium, Mycobacterium tuberculosis.
-Worldwide, TB is second only to HIV as the greatest global infectious killer; in 2013 9 million people were infected with TB and 1.5 million died from the disease.
+Prior to the COVID-19 pandemic, TB was the greatest global infectious killer; in 2019, 10 million people were infected with TB and 1.4 million died from the disease.
 The emergence of drug resistance makes it harder to treat this disease and co-infection with HIV increases susceptibility.
-There is an urgent need for better control measures, and the most cost effective way to control any infectious disease epidemic is with effective vaccination.
+There is an urgent need for better control measures, and the most cost-effective way to control any infectious disease epidemic is with effective vaccination.

 Clinical Trial Programme

 Since 2002, we have run a series of clinical trials to investigate the safety and immunogenicity of candidate TB vaccines, including MVA85A (recombinant modified vaccinia Ankara expressing antigen 85A) and ChAdOx1 85A (chimp adenovirus expressing antigen 85A) (both developed at the Jenner), and a number of industry partners’ vaccines.
 MVA85A and ChAdOx1 85A are used as boost vaccines for BCG-primed subjects; heterologous prime-boost vaccination regimens provide an effective way to induce high levels of cellular immunity, while the inclusion of BCG in a new regimen allows the retention of the protective effects of BCG in childhood against severe disease.
 Both vaccines were shown to be safe and immunogenic in healthy adult volunteers (e.g. McShane H et al. 2004, Wilkie M et al. 2020).
 MVA85A was further studied in M.tb latently infected individuals and HIV-infected individuals, and was safe and immunogenic in these groups (Sander R et al. 2009; Minassian AM et al. 2011).